100 percent of our Fellows said they would refer the TechnoServe Fellows Program to friends and colleagues.

 Other, less frequent projects include researching and writing communications materials, developing training curricula, and designing strategic research for our clients and partners.

 Review our detailed sample project descriptions to understand the skills and capabilities most often required, and view a list of TechnoServe’s current and past partners to learn more about the organizations that support our programs.
+View our Fellows FAQ page for more information.

 Check out our Facebook page for pictures and information on past and ongoing Fellows projects.
 Be sure to “like” the page and share with your friends and colleagues.